S-Zainuddin/DUFT-by-Schaffy/README.md

 1. How can DUFT use digital media to influence buyers to buy more products?

 # Prepare
-Data Source and Organization
+Data Source:

+* Data are collected after every marketing campaigns.
+There are six marketing campaigns over the course of one year (Christmas Sale, Chinese New Year Sale, Harry Potter Sale, Eid Sale, Mother's Day Sale and Goodbye Sale)

+* Endorsement from a local [influencer with 270K followers on Instagram](https://www.instagram.com/aisyahhabshee/?hl=en) is performed during Harry Potter Sale

+* Endorsement from a local [celebrity with 1M followers on Instagram](https://www.instagram.com/mishaomar/?hl=en) is performed during Mother's Day Sale

-There are 3 files wich are 'annual_sale', 'customer_report' and 'customer_persona'.
+* There are 3 files which are 'annual_sale', 'customer_report' and 'customer_persona'.
 For 'annual_sale' it includes information for each month's total sale, total order, total shipping amount, total gross saleand total net sale.
 In 'customer_persona' includes names, order_id, number of order, date purchased, product type, region, email, address, total spend, AOV, Postcode. 'customer_persona' includes names, order_id, sex, relegion and age

 Challenges: